Generic name: methylphenidate (oral) [ METH-il-FEN-i-date ]

 methylphenidate is not approved for use by anyone younger than 6 years old.

 How should I take methylphenidate?

 Take methylphenidate exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of methylphenidate could be fatal.

 Overdose symptoms may include nausea, dry mouth, vomiting, diarrhea, anxiety, agitation, restlessness, tremor, muscle twitches, rapid breathing, confusion, hallucinations, dilated pupils, muscle pain or weakness, fever, sweating, headache, pounding in your neck or ears, fast or pounding heartbeats, feeling light-headed, fainting, seizure (convulsions), or coma.

 What should I avoid while taking methylphenidate?

 Avoid driving or hazardous activity until you know how methylphenidate will affect you.
 Your reactions could be impaired.